What is Google Analytics

 Step 2: Click Admin, and navigate to the desired account/property/

-In the Account, Property, or View column (depending upon whether you want to add users at the account, property, or view level), click Property Access Management.
+Step 3: In the Account, Property (depending upon whether you want to add users at the account, property), click Property Access Management.

-Step 3: In the Account permissions list, click + button, then click Add users.
+Step 4: In the Property Access Management, click + button, then click Add users.

 Google Analytics is constantly changing and evolving, making it hard to keep up with.
 We share our knowledge and insights of Google Analytics to help you have an effective marketing strategy.